 You can skip ahead to any section or continue reading about the NC Oyster Trail’s background.

-Before we dig into NC Oyster Trail sites, it’s essential to understand when you can eat North Carolina oysters.
-Wild oyster season in North Carolina typically runs from October through March, but we can consume farmed oysters throughout the year.
+Before we dig into NC Oyster Trail sites, it’s essential to understand the Oyster Season in North Carolina.
+Wild oyster season NC typically runs from October through March, but we can consume farmed oysters throughout the year.

 Read More: Winter in North Carolina